es2812/AgoraChain/README.md

 Smart contracts are defined in Hyperledger Composer as **Transaction Functions**, and will be invoked on a transaction.
 We define the following Transaction Functions in the system:

 - On **close elections**, count the number of votes in the ledger and change the state of the asset to the result.
-An important aspect is to count **public votes** as the number of citizens that politician represents *unless* the citizen has issued their own vote in that election.
+An important aspect is to count **public votes** as the number of citizens that politician represents right now *unless* the citizen has issued their own vote in that election.
 - On **public vote**, ensure the restrictions of the **Representation** asset for each of the represented citizens are respected, if they're not, null **Representation**.

 #### Privacy concerns